dickdral/apex-report2columns/README.md

 # Oracle APEX Dynamic Action Plugin -  report2columns
-Oracle Apex plugin for distributing a report over more than one column.
+Oracle Apex plugin for distributing a Classic report over more than one column.

 The number of columns and the sort order of the elements can be specified.

 ## Requirements
 The plugin can be used with Apex 5.0 and Apex 5.1 in applications using Universal Theme.
+The plugin is written for Classic Reports with the Standard Theme.

 ## Install
 - Import plugin file "dynamic_action_plugin_nl_detora_apex_report2columns.sql" from source directory into your application